Maccraft123/MiniPlayer/README.md

 * 2. Open all files from Processing 3 GUI

 # Current state:
-* 50% functions of normal audio players aren't here
+* Basic functions of normal audio players are here
 * Commits are welcome

 # TODO: